The fashion industry is full of unique legal challenges.

 Ask us about our DesignProtect insurance, which gives you a fighting fund to pursue infringers and protect your designs.

-Is the style, shape, surface decoration and pattern of your designs properly protected?
-Registering designs can help fashion brands to combat infringement and copying, whilst maximising their commercial value.
+Are your designs styles, shapes, surface decorations and patterns properly protected?
+Registering designs can help fashion brands to combat infringement and copying whilst maximising their commercial value.

 Briffa advises on both registered and unregistered design rights.
 We can also advise on a worldwide design protection strategy.